conorgriffin/datapower-api/README.md

 # datapower-api
-A project for generating classes from IBM DataPower XML Management WSDL files.
+This is a skeleton project that can be used to generate Java classes to manage IBM DataPower appliances.
+The IBM DataPower appliance provides an XML Management interface which allows the user to use SOAP to perform administrative actions on the appliance.
+The project uses Maven to run JAXWS to process the IBM management WSDL file and associated XSD files and generate the Java classes to manage the appliance.
+See the wiki for instructions on how to use the project.